typesandtimes/tale/_drafts/decades.md

 Some might recall similar questions about the true beginning of the new millennium: the first of January, but 2000 or 2001?
 Paleontologist and public intellectual Stephen Jay Gould wrote his 1997 book _[Questioning the Millennium](https://www.hup.harvard.edu/catalog.php?isbn=9780674061644)_ on precisely this question, filling its pages with historical and pop culture debates.
 (Spoiler alert: it was 2001.)

 Less grandiose but more rife with historical evidence is the century question: do centuries begin in years ending with `00` or with `01`?
-The end of the 20th century, _[la fin de siècle](https://en.wikipedia.org/wiki/Fin_de_si%C3%A8cle)_ as it was known in France and in high culture, garnered tremendous attention worldwide.
+The end of the 19th century, _[la fin de siècle](https://en.wikipedia.org/wiki/Fin_de_si%C3%A8cle)_ as it was known in France and in high culture, garnered tremendous attention worldwide.
 Philosophers, intellectuals, journalists, emperors, and popes all debated and ruled on the exact beginning of the 20th century, their efforts published for mass audiences in the world's newspapers.
 In response, where today we have social media, back then they had letters to the editor.

 And then finally there's the decade question.
 A millennium is grandiose.
 A century is once in a lifetime.
 But a decade?
 That's pedestrian.
-Indeed, among these three different periodizations of history, the decade stands alone as a 20th-century concept with largely cultural definition.
+Indeed, among these three periodizations of history, the decade stands alone as being primarily cultural in nature.
+"Decades are not a function of calendar time," states Newsweek journalist Bill Barol.
+"They are trends, values, and associations, bundled up and tied together in the national memory."

 * * *